bernardpeh/wordpressvanilla/readme.md

 ```
 git clone git@github.com/bernardpeh/wordpressvanilla yourproject
 cd yourproject
+ln -s environmental/local/composer-local.json composer.json
 composer update
 ```

+You should see that the composer comes with the wordpress core, wp-super-cache and wp-seo preconfigured.
+Comment the plugins off if you want to have a plain install.

 If you are working on your own project, quickest way is to fork this repo and clone it instead.